mattrglobal/pairing_crypto/tools/bbs-fixtures-generator/README.md

 # Test Fixtures Generator

-This crate consists:
+This crate consists of:
-- a library for fixtures generation for BBS signature scheme
+- a library for fixtures generation for the BBS signature scheme
 - a CLI tool based upon above library to generate the fixtures

 The library `bbs_fixtures_generator` is used in fixture based integration testing of `pairing_crypto` library.